Bummed: Background

-Happy Mondays released their debut studio album Squirrel and G-Man Twenty Four Hour Party People Plastic Face Carnt Smile (White Out) in April 1987 through Factory Records.
+Happy Mondays released their debut studio album, Squirrel and G-Man Twenty Four Hour Party People Plastic Face Carnt Smile (White Out), in April 1987 through Factory Records.
 The album had to be reissued due to the track "Desmond" sharing the same melody with "Ob-La-Di, Ob-La-Da" (1968) by the Beatles.
-They were threatened with legal action over this; it was replaced on subsequent copies with the hastily-recorded "24 Hour Party People".
+They were threatened with legal action over this; it was replaced on subsequent copies with the hastily recorded "24 Hour Party People".
 During the session for it, the band also worked on several new tracks for their next album.
 The lead single from Squirrel and G-Man Twenty Four Hour Party People Plastic Face Carnt Smile (White Out), "Tart Tart", earned Happy Mondays national exposure for the first time when its music video was played on Channel 4's The Chart Show.

-In the first half of 1987 (between recording and release of their debut), Factory A&R member and DJ Mike Pickering was introducing house music at the label's Haçienda club.
+In the first half of 1987 (between recording and the release of their debut), Factory A&R member and DJ Mike Pickering was introducing house music at the label's Haçienda club.
 The members of Happy Mondays would visit the venue to immerse themselves in Pickering's selections.
 It would prove to have an influence on the members, as it served as a bridge between the music they heard in their heads and what they wrote.
 The band at this point did not fit into any particular music scene; grebo was establishing itself, a new wave of gothic rock was being ushered in, and American indie bands were rising to prominence.
-In October 1987, the band embarked on their first headlining of the United Kingdom, which saw the debut of new songs "Fat Lady Wrestlers" and "Moving in With".
+In October 1987, the band embarked on their first headlining tour of the United Kingdom, which saw the debut of new songs "Fat Lady Wrestlers" and "Moving in With".

-Shortly before Christmas 1987, Happy Mondays dancer Bez was introduced to the rave drug ecstasy, and quickly introduced it to the other members.
-Frontman Shaun Ryder grew tired of their manager Phil Saxe, wanting someone who was more in tune with the scene at the Haçienda.
-In early 1988, Saxe left his role, citing that he could not devote enough time to them.
-He was replaced by Nathan McGough, who took on the role full-time, at his suggestion; McGough had been a member of Factory band The Royal Family and the Poor, and previously managed Factory act Kalima.
+Shortly before Christmas 1987, Happy Mondays dancer Bez was introduced to the rave drug ecstasy and quickly introduced it to the other members.
+Frontman Shaun Ryder grew tired of their manager, Phil Saxe, wanting someone who was more in tune with the scene at the Haçienda.
+In early 1988, Saxe left his role, citing that he could not devote enough time to it.
+He was replaced by Nathan McGough, who took on the role full-time at his suggestion.
+McGough had been a member of Factory band The Royal Family and the Poor and previously managed Factory act Kalima.
 McGough's first measure was getting the band legally signed to Factory, who had no formal contracts with their artists up to that point.
 Around this time, the members had a lucrative business selling ecstasy; through various people, they had accumulated 15,000 pills of the drug.